digipolisantwerp/auth_aspnetcore_deprecated/README.md

 In both cases the authentication is done using a bearer Jwt token issued by an external party.
 The Jwt token identifies the user making the request.

-When the user is authenticated, the middleware will request the permissions for the user from a Policy Desision Point (PDP) and enforce these permissions.
+When the user is authenticated, the middleware will request the permissions for the user from a Policy Decision Point (PDP) and enforce these permissions.
 The Auth toolbox acts as a Policy Enforcement Point (PEP).

 All the permissions received from the PDP (Policy Decision Point) will be added to the claims of the User's principal and are available in the application.